netscaler/netscaler-k8s-ingress-controller/docs/canary/canary.md

 For troubleshooting the deployment, perform the following steps.

-1. Check the pod logs for the respective components like Spinnaker, Prometheus, Kayenta, Citrix ADC CPX, Citrix ADC Metrics Exporter, Citrix ingress controller and so on.
+1. Check the pod logs for the respective components like Spinnaker, Prometheus, Kayenta, Citrix ADC CPX, Citrix ADC Metrics Exporter, Citrix ingress controller.
 1. Check the pod logs of the Citrix ingress controller for any configuration-related errors while configuring the Citrix proxy.
 1. Search for the ``exception/Exception`` keyword in the Citrix ingress controller pod logs to narrow down the issues.
 1. Check for the logs preceding the search.
 Check for the configuration that failed and caused the issue.